Orange-OpenSource/conllueditor/README.md

 * `_` delete all features of active word
 * `delete`-key deletes active word
 * `?` shows/hides list of shortcuts
-* `&` followed by two digits.
-Shift the syntax tree so that the token with the given ID is centered in the visible part of the tree.
+* `&` followed by _n_ digits: Shift view on the syntax tree so that the token with the given ID is centered in the visible part of the tree.

 # Multiuser/save/git